ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The _request(long)_ method adds the given number of items to the unfulfilled demand for this Subscription.
 * The _cancel()_ method requests the Publisher to stop sending items and clean up resources.

-<sub>A Subscriber must invoke a Subscription’s methods <em>request</em>, <em>cancel</em> serially, which means that the invocations must not overlap.
+<sub>A Subscriber must invoke a Subscription’s methods <em>request</em> and <em>cancel</em> serially, which means that the invocations must not overlap.
 When the invocations are performed asynchronously, the caller has to establish a <em>happens-before</em> relationship between them.</sub>

 ### Processor